 We undertake assessment for learning.
 We observe our children and then analyse and review what we know about each child's development and characteristics of effective learning and then make informed decisions about the child's progress and next steps.
-An assessment proforma based on the Development Matters document is used to highlight if children are working within, above or below age related expectations.
+An assessment proforma based on the Development Matters document is used to highlight if children are working at or below age related expectations.
 This document is used to track children's progress across the Reception Year.
 Data is entered into a grid upon entry and then again at the end of October, February and May.
 All practitioners who interact with the child contribute to the assessment process.

 The attainment of each child is assessed in relation to the 17 ELG descriptors, together with a short narrative describing the child's three learning characteristics.
-The child is judged as meeting the level of development expected at the end of the Reception Year (expected), exceeding this level (exceeding), or not yet reaching this level (emerging).
+The child is judged as meeting the level of development expected at the end of the Reception (at) or not yet reaching this level (not yet at).

 The primary purpose of the EYFS profile is to provide a reliable, valid and accurate assessment of individual children at the end of the EYFS.
-The class teacher participates in school, locality group as well as county led moderation activities in order to ensure that judgements are accurate.
+The class teacher participates in school, or as a locality group in order to ensure that judgements are accurate.